-Operating a supermarket compels us to guarantee that the food offered to our customers is both wholesome and safe for consumption.
-In 2023, three employees participated in a basic food hygiene course designed to instruct them on the proper guidelines for handling, storing, and serving food, ensuring our customers' health and safety.
+As we operate a supermarket, it is imperative that we ensure the food we present to our customers are wholesome and safe for consumption.
+In 2022, 13 employees attended a basic food hygiene course to educate them on the guidelines of handling, storage and serving food to ensure the health and safety of our customers.